ojsmi/styleguide/README.markdown

 #Styleguide

-A base file to use when creating a styleguide.
+A HTML base to use when creating a styleguide.